 Methow Valley Lookouts

-Goat Peak Lookout, located in the Methow Valley, is a must-see.
-This tower is famous for its stunning golden larches, and “Lightning Bill” Austin, one of the Forest Service’s few remaining seasonal full-time fire lookouts, spent 19 years at this tower before moving to Leecher Mountain in 2015.
+Goat Peak Lookout, located in the charming Methow Valley, is a must-see fire lookout tower in Washington.
+This tower is famous for its stunning golden larches in the fall.
+The Forest Service’s “Lightning Bill” Austin spent 19 years at this tower before moving to Leecher Mountain in 2015.

-Lookout Mountain holds the record for the highest number of first fire reports in the Methow Valley.
-If you time your visit for the summer season, the gate is typically open from Twisp, and it’s a fantastic short (but steep in places) 1.5-mile round-trip family-friendly hike.
-It provides sweeping views that take in the full breadth of the North Cascades, starting with Mount Baker and Mount Shuksan and continuing to Eldorado Peak and the glaciers of Boston Basin.
+Near Twisp, Lookout Mountain holds the record for the highest number of first fire reports in the Methow Valley.
+A short but sometimes steep climb provides sweeping views that take in the full breadth of the North Cascades, starting with Mount Baker and Mount Shuksan and continuing to Eldorado Peak.
+The road to the trailhead typically closes from late fall to spring, so time your visit for the summer season for easier access.

 Central Okanogan Lookout Towers

-Mount Leecher, home to a 100-year-old tree-top crow’s nest, is another must-see if you’re traveling in Okanogan County.
-This structure was moved from Chiliwist Butte in 1954 before being restored in 2009 and narrowly escaped the Carlton Complex Fire of 2014.
-From the trailhead, it’s a pleasant one-mile walk without much elevation gain.
+Mount Leecher, home to a 100-year-old tree-top crow’s nest, is another fire tower lookout worth a visit.
+This structure was moved from Chiliwist Butte in 1954 before being restored in 2009.
+It narrowly escaped the Carlton Complex Fire of 2014.
+From the trailhead, it’s a pleasant walk without much elevation gain.

 Northern Okanogan Lookout Towers